Insight into retail Loss Prevention: A Complete Guide

 Learn moreSelf-Checkout

 There is a clear trend toward more checkout options and flexibility in retail today.
 Retailers look for combinations of regular tills, self-scanning systems and self-checkout to better fit their individual store layouts and concepts.
 At the same time, there is a growing demand for self-service options among shoppers.
-With StrongPoint’s self-checkout solution you get a highly fast, highly user-friendly solution with AI item recognition.
+With StrongPoint’s self-checkout solution you get a fast, highly user-friendly solution with AI item recognition.
 That means less queues, faster checkout and happier customers.

 Learn moreSources: